 Intermittent Fasting and Weight Loss

 You might consider starting intermittent fasting for weight loss, but actually, there are other health benefits to fasting.
-As a Holistic Los Angeles Personal Trainer and Certified Nutritionist, I would like to discuss with you several tips on intermittent fasting and weight loss.
+As a Holistic Los Angeles Personal Trainer and Certified Nutrition Coach, I would like to discuss with you several tips on intermittent fasting and weight loss.

 Topics and Highlights: